base-org/web/apps/base-docs/tutorials/docs/6_orbis-blockchain-listener.md

 Deploy a blockchain event listener with [OrbisDB](https://useorbis.com/), a decentralized relational database built on the [Ceramic Network](https://ceramic.network/).

-This tutorial will guide you through what Ceramic is, how OrbisDB provides a relational database interface to Ceramic's verifiable data streams, and how Base developers can leverage an OrbisDB plugin to listen and index blockchain events for any smart contract.
+This tutorial will guide you through what Ceramic is, how OrbisDB provides a relational database interface to Ceramic's verifiable data streams, and how Base developers can leverage an OrbisDB plugin to listen to and index blockchain events for any smart contract.

 ## Objectives

-By the end of this tutorial you will be able to:
+By the end of this tutorial, you will be able to:

 - Use the OrbisDB UI to set plugins and view data
 - Use OrbisDB to index smart contract events from a Base contract